How to Overcome Aftermarket Challenges That Are Costing You Time and Money

 Introducing a loyalty program, identifying ways to increase equipment uptime, providing real-time information for service operations, and decreasing manual process errors will foster retention.

 3. Managing and Optimizing Inventory

 One of the toughest aftermarket challenges for OEMs is the management of inventory.
 Balancing supply and demand to ensure the optimum availability of parts is not easy, since nobody knows when equipment breakdowns will occur.
 The market for parts and services is inconsistent and unpredictable.
 That’s why many OEMs contend with a high percentage of obsolete inventory yet still struggle to ensure availability for their customers.

 A key step change in improving parts availability is to shift away from using historical sales performance as a way to gauge demand.
 Instead, your company should find ways to utilize real-time data on customers, their products, and their buying behaviors to improve forecast accuracy.

 Aftermarket success for OEMs depends not on attractive pricing, but upon exemplary service delivery and parts that are available when customers need them.
 To achieve this goal, your company will need to offer customers the ability to quickly and accurately access price and availability information and leverage analytics technology to assess how well you are meeting customers’ aftermarket needs.

 If these metrics indicate a need for buffer inventory to ensure your best customers don’t suffer downtime, so be it.
-You can adjust your aftermarket prices to reflect the extra cost in carrying that inventory.
-This is especially relevant for parts that are critical to your customers and which they cannot easily acquire elsewhere.
+You can adjust your aftermarket prices to reflect the extra cost of carrying that inventory.
+This is especially relevant for parts that are critical to your customers and that they cannot easily acquire elsewhere.
 Pricing for value is a key strategy in exploiting aftermarket sales potential.
 Meanwhile, parts that are less critical can be offered at market prices and pulled through the supply chain on a “just in time” basis.

 5. Improving Efficiency and Responsiveness for Aftermarket Success